Why Every Trade Show is Like a First Date

 I suspect, however, that most of us strive to make a positive first impression.
 After all, we want to be liked, we want to be respected.
 In a typical social situation, we engage others in conversation in order to learn about their lives and to share ours.

 Then why do so many trade show exhibits stink and so many trade show booth staffers stink even more.
 For the vast majority of attendees, their first impression of you is based on your display.
 It's their first date, your first interview, and the first meeting for both of you.
 Walk the typical trade show, whether it's a Chamber of Commerce "Meet and Greet" or your industry's lollapalooza in Las Vegas, Orlando, or Chicago.
 About 50 percent of the exhibits are creative, targeted, and well-planned.
 The booth staff understands their roles and makes every effort to behave like outstanding role models.
 No inappropriate scratching, no Starbucks coffee cups littering the display, no obsessive Crackberry distractions.
-They are there to work the show and understand that during show hours they are on stage and every interaction is a performance.
+They are there to work the show and understand that during show hours every interaction is a performance.

 And then there are the other 50 percent.
 Let's start with the booth.
 My oh my. . . too often it's bulletin board artwork stuck to a booth built by the Alf and Ralph, the Monroe Brothers on Green Acres.
 Or if it's a professionally designed exhibit, it's long in the tooth, damaged, and the exhibit equivalent of Archie's jalopy sitting on cinder blocks.
 Now that may be acceptable at the local hobby fair, but wearing the trade show equivalent of a lime green leisure suit at the Governor's Ball is tacky (funny but still tacky).
 It screams, "I just don't care."
 Now you may be comfortable on your first date with a big piece of spinach stuck to your front teeth, but even if your date has matching green dental jewelry, chances are there will not be a second date.
 Trade shows are expensive, but the actual display is usually the least expensive investment over 2-3 years.
 So invest wisely.